gumpgone/transcendence/task.md

 Mehdi:(WEB) Minor module :Use a framework or a toolkit to build the frontend

-MW collab front/back:  Major module :Standard user management
+Mehdi et Wassim collab front/back:  Major module :Standard user management

 Wassim:(WEB) Major module :use a framework to build the backend ( voir si on prend database dans ce cas minor module database for the backend)
 	(WEB) Minor module :data base for the backend